connexcs/docs/docs/class5/creating-conference.md

 2. Enter the following parameters

     * Enter a **Name** for the conference call.
     * Select the **Customer** from the drop-down list.
-By default, the Conference is only available to users in this customer, however routing can be setup to allow other custoemrs to access it.
+By default, the Conference is only available to users in this customer, however routing can be setup to allow other customers to access it.
     * Enter the **Extension** for the callers to call (essentially, the dial-in number)
     * Configure the **PIN** and **Moderator PIN** for additional security
     * **Quality** sets the amount of bandwidth available per caller